 If you decide to submit your LLC as a corporation for tax purposes, you should use Form 1120S, which also designates your company as a pass-through tax entity.
 This means that the company itself is not taxed by the federal government, but rather each member pays personal income tax on their earnings from the LLC.

 If you need help with filing taxes as a LLC, you can post your legal job on UpCounsel’s marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.